kukuruza/cmu-bus/README.md

 Installation
 ------------

+App:
-App: import 'CmuBusTracker' directory as an Android project.
+1) import 'CmuBusTracker' directory as an Android project.
 It should compile without any issues.

+Server:
-Server: you need Tomcat 7.0 to run the webserver.
-If you are using Eclipse JEE, import 'webserver' directory as a project.
-Change
+0) you need Tomcat 7.0 to run the webserver.
+1) If you are using Eclipse JEE, import 'webserver' directory as a project.

-Possible issues.
+2) Change the database filepath in WebContent/META-INF/context.xml to the new one.
+The Tomcat path could be either absolute or relative to Tomcat server, therefore, it was set to absolute.

 Usage